CMU provides a wide selection of database courses, both in undergraduate level and graduate level.

 15-415/615 — Database Applications

-This course provides an introduction to the internal architecture of database systems.
-This is a project oriented course and counts for the SCS systems undergraduate requirement.
+This project-oriented course provides an introduction to the internal architecture of database systems.
+This course satisfies the Software Systems Elective requirements for CMU SCS’s Computer Science Bachelors Curriculum.

 15-721 — Advanced Database Systems